eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/closed_loop.png)

-This compromise is more visible in the step response, where AST has the initial transient overshoot.
+This compromise is more visible in the step response, where AST has some overshoot and wierd movements in the initial transient.
 From both the frequency response and step response, I would say that the IMC clearly looks best, but this is of course at the robust tradeoff with the resonance/double zero cancellation.

 ![](https://raw.githubusercontent.com/eliasrhoden/Sinumerik-Ctrl/refs/heads/main/figures/step_response.png)

 The Hinf controller seems to be some middle-ground between them, but I would say that the undamped oscillations after the initial transient is a dealbreaker that this would not work in a real application.

-The overshoot of the AST controller is not that important, this is when applying a step input to the velocity reference, and that would never happen in a real scenario, where the NC interpolator would ramp velocity according to the acceleration parameters.
+It's also worth mentioning that the overshoot of the AST controller is not that important, because this is simulattion is when applying a step input to the velocity reference, and that would never happen in a real scenario.
+In a real scenario would the NC interpolator ramp the velocity according to the acceleration parameters and never generate such abrupt setpoint changes.
 Thus is this step response more of an example of how quickly disturbances would be suppressed.

 ## IMC2 Controller
 So far, I would pick IMC in a theoretical scenario but in a real application I would pick the AST controller.
 But would it be possible to modify the IMC controller to yield a more robust/realistic controller? i.e. without trying to cancel the double zero of the plant?